Watershed Core in Prospect Park, Brooklyn is a living system that mimics New York's drinking watershed

 Installation view: Mary Mattingly, Public Water: Watershed Core, 2021, sculpture, 144 x 144 x 120 inches.
 Prospect Park, New York, 2021.
 Courtesy +More Art.

-Watershed Core, a 10ft tall geodesic dome, is designed as a structural ecosystem covered in native plants that filter water in a gravity-fed system that mimics the geologic features of the watershed: New York Times by Martha Schwendener, Brooklyn Rail by Julie Riess, New York Times by Melissa Smith, Dezeen by Jane Englefield, Metropolis by Jane Levere.
+Watershed Core, a 10ft tall geodesic dome, is designed as a structural ecosystem covered in native plants that filter water in a gravity-fed system that mimics the geologic features of the watershed: New York Times by Martha Schwendener, Brooklyn Rail by Julie Reiss, New York Times by Melissa Smith, Dezeen by Jane Englefield, Metropolis by Jane Levere.

-It concludes A Year of Public Water
+Watershed Core concludes A Year of Public Water

 Watershed Core, 2021 by Mary Mattingly with +More Art in Prospect Park, Brooklyn